 26.9.
-A written summary of the public's rights to attend meetings and to inspect and copy documents must be kept at and available to the public at the Town Hall.
+A written summary of the public's rights to attend meetings and to inspect and copy documents must be kept at and available to the public at Muriel Matters House .
 These rules constitute that written summary.

 Exclusion of Access by the Public to Meetings